MagnusMR/Return/README.md

 # return

-Game devolped by Phillip and Magnus
+Game developed by Phillip and Magnus